-A Pavement Management System (PMS) is a decision-making tool that assists the County in making cost-effective decisions related to the maintenance and rehabilitation of roadway pavements.
+A Pavement Management Program (PMP) is a decision-making tool that assists the County in making cost-effective decisions related to the maintenance and rehabilitation of roadway pavements.
 It provides a process or system for rating pavement condition, establishing a consistent maintenance and repair schedule, and evaluating the effectiveness of maintenance treatment strategies.
-The PMS used by the County of Riverside Transportation Department is called "StreetSaver."
-This Pavement Management Program (PMP) was developed by the Metropolitan Transportation Commission (MTC), which is the transportation planning, coordinating, and financing agency for the nine-county San Francisco Bay Area - Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma.
+The PMP used by the County of Riverside Transportation Department is called "StreetSaver."
+This program was developed by the Metropolitan Transportation Commission (MTC), which is the transportation planning, coordinating, and financing agency for the nine-county San Francisco Bay Area - Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano and Sonoma.
 Other users of the PMP from outside the bay region are cities, counties, universities, and consulting firms in Southern California.